Top 10 Vegetables | Reverse Diabetes Diet Plan

 How to Increase Nutrient Power of Vegetables

-If you want to boost the nutrient power of vegetables, then eat organic, juice, sprout, and/or ferment vegetables.
+If you want to boost the nutrient power of vegetables, then eat organic; also, juice, sprout, and/or ferment them; or, lightly steam them with herbs and spices and add 1-2 tablespoons of extra virgin olive oil, coconut oi or avocado oil -- after steaming.

 Disclaimer: This site does not provide medical advice, diagnosis or treatment.